lauracutting/typetune/_posts/2020-10-06-mtv-the-visualization-of-music.md

 ![](../uploads/91i7blj8mal._ac_sl1500_.jpg)

-Scripted or handwritten font was increasingly used in the 1980s, giving music a more personal feel than before
+Scripted or handwritten font was increasingly used on the covers of albums throughout the 80s, giving music a more personal feel than before.